 … is a case in point

 For a particular way of using one is …, see 122.
 Signpost Words in Multi-Sentence Lists.
 For a use of is an example which is not example-giving, see 162.
 The Language of Classification.
 Note that etc. and its synonyms again cannot be combined with other example-giving expressions.

 Some writers, when deciding to give a simple example, may think of both the example and the example-showing language at the same time.
 If so, they have to use the punctuation that goes with the language they have thought of.
-For example, thinking of of such as at the moment of choosing the example means that the example must go into the same sentence as the class name – it cannot go anywhere else – and conversely an example after one is must be in a new sentence.
+For example, thinking of of such as at the moment of choosing the example means that the example must go into the same sentence as the class name – it cannot go anywhere else – and conversely an example after one is must be in a new sentence after a full stop.